SIM Card for Kids’ Smartwatches: Everything You Need to Know

 Every smartwatch, just like a wristwatch, will work as a clock, but specific features beyond that vary widely.
 Fitness tracking was a big driver of smartwatch sales, so you can expect to find features such as a pedometer, fitness goal tracking, and inactivity reminders as standard, whether or not smartwatches have a SIM card and GPS.
 These features can offer some additional value over and above your desire to ensure your child’s safety and make the device more fun for children to use.

 While most smartwatches act as companions to a smartphone, those with SIM cards can also act as stand-alone devices.
-This can be very important if you are looking to provide your child with a way of communicating with you without offering them the full internet access that phones allow, with all of the hazards that can bring.
+This can be very important if you are looking to provide your child with a way of communicating without offering them the full internet access that phones allow, with all of the hazards that can bring.
 A smartwatch can be a good way of encouraging them to think about personal safety.

 Some smartwatches also have cameras.
 Many have entertainment and learning apps or games.
-Although children may love these apps, many of the watches that support them do not have SIM card or GPS support and so are unable to help you track your child.
+Although children may love these apps, many of the watches that support them do not have a SIM card or GPS support and so are unable to help you track your child.
 To get the full benefit from a smartwatch as a locator you need GPS and a child tracking app.

-Smartwatches aimed at children
+Smartwatches Aimed at Children

 Thankfully, there are plenty of smartwatches designed especially for kids.
-Many of these offer fitness tracking, various apps and features to help you to monitor your child, and apps that aim to educate children or even encourage them to do their chores.
+Many of these offer fitness tracking, various apps, and features to help you to monitor your child and apps that aim to educate children or even encourage them to do their chores.
 Most also have apps and games purely for entertainment.

-Remember, if you want to use a smartwatch to ensure that you never have to worry about losing your little one, you need to choose a smartwatch with a SIM card and GPS support, but it pays to choose a device that your child will want to wear or you may find that it’s conveniently “lost” or left behind.
+Remember if you want to use a smartwatch to ensure that you never have to worry about losing your little one, you need to choose a smartwatch with a SIM card and GPS support, but it pays to choose a device that your child will want to wear or you may find that it’s conveniently “lost” or left behind.

 Geofencing is a particularly handy feature for parents, as it allows you to define an area and alerts you if your child goes beyond the parameters of that area.
 It’s also worth considering a smartwatch that allows you to contact your child and vice versa.
 If you know they can contact you with a couple of taps if they get into trouble, then neither of you needs to worry so much.

 While many of the smartwatches designed especially for children are reasonably light on their battery and data demands, the adult versions are not.
 Streaming content uses power at an alarming rate.
-If the smartwatch is too power hungry you either need to check that they are charging it every night and remembering to put it back on in the morning, or risk the smartwatch running out of juice at an inopportune moment.
+If the smartwatch is too power-hungry you either need to check that they are charging it every night and remembering to put it back on in the morning or risk the smartwatch running out of juice at an inopportune moment.
 GPS trackers cannot help you if the device has run out of charge.

-You should also look for a device with PIN or password protection, so that only you can change settings or add new apps.
+You should also look for a device with PIN or password protection so that only you can change settings or add new apps.

 Consider network coverage

 It’s vital to check that you will be able to get a signal in your area and with your chosen provider before buying a smartwatch.
-Opensignal offers detailed reports on the coverage of 2G, 3G and 4G for Verizon, AT&T, T-Mobile, and Sprint.
+Open Signal offers detailed reports on the coverage of 2G, 3G, and 4G for Verizon, AT&T, T-Mobile, and Sprint.